tmccary9207/code_advents/2015/day10/README.md

 on the input string and some other functional methods but brute force itterative stuff seemed easier to me.
 Given the length of the input it does seem like this problem tests string handling in a language/runtime.

+## Python3

+This was pretty straight forward as it is just like the Deno implementation.